- CBT for Addiction and Co-occurring Disorders

 Similar to cognitive reframing, journaling or keeping thought records helps patients recognize their negative patterns and be less harsh on themselves.
 The difference, however, is that thought journaling also practices looking for objective evidence to disprove these thoughts.
 The use of evidence puts things into perspective, showing the person that their negative cycles lack reason.

-Keeping a record of one’s thoughts also allows people to keep track of how far they’ve come.
+Journaling is among the most effective CBT exercises for addiction, as keeping a record of one’s thoughts allows people to keep track of how far they’ve come.
 When confronted with hard evidence of progress, people tend to feel more encouraged.
 And when people feel encouraged, sobriety becomes easier to maintain.

 Behavioral Experiments